-It takes remembering one comment during an earlier hefty discussion with my weekly workshop group (I’m an addict for having my chapters read and torn apart — okay, questioned in intricate detail by other authors like myself and then sulking for a week before I realise they’re right in their assessment) for the light to go on.
-It’s all so simple and one wonderfully insightful friend has said it already: ‘Lauren blames herself.’
+It takes remembering one comment during an earlier hefty discussion with my weekly workshop group (I’m an addict for having my chapters read and torn apart — okay, questioned in intricate detail by other authors like myself, then sulking for a week before I realise they’re right in their assessment) for the light to go on.
+It’s all so simple when one wonderfully insightful friend says: ‘Lauren blames herself.’

 It all falls into place.
 Thank you.
 Thank You!

 The day is here.
 And I’m too excited to be nervous.
 I’ve gone to ridiculous lengths: I’ve learnt my logline and pitch by heart (though in the actual moment I’m so glad to have it on paper in front of me).
 I have put together awesome packages ready with my CV, pitch, synopsis and first five chapters — just in case.

 While I wait in queues to see each publisher, I chat with other wannabes.
 It’s a great way to not lose my head because everyone here is just as invested as I am.
 All these (mostly) women have given their moments of stolen time to write.
 They all want the same thing: my publishing contract.

 I take a seat with my first victim.
 She stops me twenty seconds into my pitch to tell me she needs to know the age of my protagonist up front.
 Rookie mistake.
 I thank her and keep ploughing.
 She says it’s a great plot but her policy is not to look at anything until the novel is complete.
 She says I should enter their YA competition when it opens early next year.
 She doesn’t give me her business card.
 I think I’ve been brushed off.